Mickleton, County Durham: History

 In 1086, the village was recorded in the Domesday Book, with a population of 37 households.

 In 1870-72 John Marius Wilson's Imperial Gazetteer of England and Wales described Mickleton as:"a township in Romald-Kirk parish, N. R. Yorkshire; on the Tees river and Tees Valley railway, 7¼ miles NW of Barnard-Castle.
 It has a post office under Darlington, a r. station, a chapel of ease, chapels for Wesleyans and Primitive Methodists, and a free school.
 Acres, 4,890.
 Real property, £3,169.
 Pop., 688.
 Houses, 122.
 Most of the surface is high moorland.

 A railway station on the Tees Valley Railway served the village between 1868 and 1964.

 Mickleton is situated by the meeting of the Lune River, as it leaves Lunedale, and joins the Tees, behind Mickleton on the Lunedale Hills looms the Bronze Age burial site of Kirkcarrion.

 Governance

 Mickleton was part of the local government district of Teesdale from 1974 before it was abolished as part of the 2009 structural changes to local government in England.
 For the purposes of Durham County Council elections, Mickleton is located in the Barnard Castle West ward.

-The village lies within the Bishop Auckland parliamentary constituency, which is under the control of the Conservative Party.
-The current Member of Parliament, since the 2019 general election, is Dehenna Davison.
+The village lies within the Bishop Auckland parliamentary constituency.